kevgo/node-text-stream-search/README.md

 </a>

-Super simple and robust way to reliably recognize text in text streams.
+Simple and robust way to scan text streams for text.
+This works with anything that emits `data` events with Buffers or strings.

 ```javascript